Finally, Scientists May Have Found the Cure For PCOS

 Of course, this research is in mice: Researchers will need to do rigorous drug testing and establish medical guidelines before this is ready to be put to use in humans.
 Right now, women with PCOS can go to the U.S. Health & Human Services website to look for clinical trials if they’re interested in helping such research along, recommends Dr. Alagria.

 Until a cure is available, women with irregular periods or other PCOS symptoms should see their doctor—even if they aren’t trying to get pregnant.
 The condition is also associated with uterine bleeding, endometrial cancer, metabolic syndrome, and type 2 diabetes, so it’s important to have proper care, Dr. Alagria says.
-If you have PCOS, you need to be screened for these disorders.

 - Office of Women's Health: "Polycystic Ovary Syndrome"